uyth/nav_it/README.md

 Note that a change in the checksum digits will invalidate the national id.

 #### Interface - INationalIDValidator
-An set of methods we want the Validator to do.
-In the test we are using the *Liskov substitution principle* to constrict us to the interface.
+A set of methods we want the Validator to do.
+These correspond to the criteria.

+#### Abstract class - AbstractNationalIDValidator
+An abstract class that implements `INationalIDValidator`.
+It implements the `validateNationalID`-method, which uses all the other unimplemented methods from the `INationalIDValidator`-interface.

-  It makes the code more maintainable and we could use another implementation of `INationalIDValidator` if we wanted.
+In the test we are using the *Liskov substitution principle* to constrict us to this class.
+It makes the code more maintainable and we could use another implementation of `AbstractNationalIDValidator` if we wanted to.

 #### Implementation - NationalIDValidator
-Implements the `INationalIDValidator`.
+Extends `AbstractNationalIDValidator` and implements the `INationalIDValidator`.
 It uses `SimpleDateFormat` to validate dates.

 Note the `dateFormat.setLenient(false)` in the constructor.